-Alentejo, Portugal - 6 nights
+Alentejo, Portugal - 4 or 6 nights

-Available year round - Monday to Sunday
+Available year round - Monday to Sunday/Monday to Thursday

 Spend a week indulging in delicious Mediterranean cuisine of Portugal as you learn hands-on cooking techniques from your hostess and talented chefs.
 You will use the local flavors and herbs of the Alentejo.
 Your home for the week will be in the small medieval town of Évora which is a UNESCO World Heritage Site.
 An Active Gourmet Holidays' bestseller, this culinary holiday is one you will always remember and cherish.